Copyright

 Who is responsible for copyright compliance?

-A copyright licence secures permission to use a wide range of copyright worship hymns/songs in worship aids, such as service sheets without the need to obtain individual permissions from authors/copyright holders.
-They do not cover any other readings, poems, liturgy, or images.
+Copyright licences are available to grant permission to use a wide range of copyright worship hymns/songs in order of service sheets without the need to obtain individual permissions from authors/copyright holders.
+NB: They do not cover any other readings, poems, liturgy, or images.

-There are two main providers of copyright licences, which many places are already signed up to:
+There are two main providers of copyright licences for hymns and songs, which many places are already signed up to:

 - CCLI (broadly Church of England) - https://uk.ccli.com/